otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseII_denovo.md

 Specify that a Structure output file be included this time and again insist that only a single SNP is output from each RAD locus.
 Finally, you will need to again specify the population map that you generated above to populations so that this information is passed into the Structure output file.
+You might also want to output a vcf file, that will prove handy for all kind of population genetics applications.

 9. Create a new directory called ```structure```e and copy the Structure output file that Stacks generated to this directory.